-A colourful city is Tapachula with memorable spaces and its diverse tropical plantations - especially coffee - in the civic centre, we find the ethnic park, the house of culture in what used to be the municipal palace, the archaeology museum of Soconusco. located on the 8th avenue north, in front of the old municipal palace is the church of San Agustin of the eighteenth century belonging to the neoclassical, has all the services and is also the second largest city in the state
+A colorful city is Tapachula with memorable spaces and its diverse tropical plantations - especially coffee - in the civic center, we find the ethnic park, the house of culture in what used to be the municipal palace, and the archaeology museum of Soconusco. located on the 8th avenue north, in front of the old municipal palace is the church of San Agustin of the eighteenth century belonging to the neoclassical, has all the services and is also the second-largest city in the state

-Some of the estates are the Finca de Hamburgo, the Finca Irlanda and the Finca Argovia, all supporting the ecologically sustainable production projects, this route is designed to spend the night in one of their farms and make the tours they offer, you can get more reports at cuilcovalley.com.
+Some of the estates are the Finca de Hamburgo, the Finca Irlanda, and the Finca Argovia, all supporting the ecologically sustainable production projects, this route is designed to spend the night on one of their farms and make the tours they offer, you can get more reports at cuilcovalley.com.